MMLabCodes/polymersimulator/docs/simulating_phas.rst

 ----------------------------------------------

 The next step is to build an amorphous system of polymers with **Polyply**.
 There is one issue with the current setup: the polymers were parameterized and built with **AmberTools**, but **Polyply** was developed to be used with **GROMACS**.
-This means the current topologies are in the wrong format.
+This means the current topologies are in the wrong format and a conversion to GROMACS file formats is required.

 Step 6.1: Converting Amber Topologies to GROMACS
 ------------------------------------------------